 The Educational Advancement and Fair Opportunities Program focuses on improving the lives of children, families and communities by advocating for pro-integration policies, defending civil rights desegregation laws, and pursuing fair and equitable resources for all students in K-12 public schools.

-In addition to its active defense of desegregation laws, the Center advocates for several other education civil rights efforts, including securing adequate school funding and resources through North Carolina's landmark Leandro case and increasing access to diversity in higher education.
-The Center also filed Amici briefs regarding a juvenile's rights when in custody.
+In addition to its active defense of desegregation laws, the center advocates for several other education civil rights efforts, including securing adequate school funding and resources through North Carolina's landmark Leandro case and increasing access to diversity in higher education.
+The center also filed amici briefs regarding the constitutionality of school vouchers and a juvenile's rights when in custody.
 Read more about the Center's work in these areas.